Your Go-To for Makeup Techniques and Skin Health | Sign Up

 Eyeshadow Base Vs Primer: What’s The Difference?

-By Sophie Joaman • August 2, 2022 • 6 mins read
+By Sophie Joaman • August 2, 2022 • 4 mins read

 This page contains affiliate links, and a commission is earned if you make a purchase through one of the links, at no cost to you.
 As an Amazon Associate, we earn from qualifying purchases.
-To Prep or not to prep?
+To prep or not to prep?
 Well, prep, of course.
-Do you use an eyeshadow base or a primer though to achieve eyeshadow perfection?
+Do you use an eyeshadow base or a primer, though to achieve eyeshadow perfection?
 Now that is the question!
 Eyeshadows can really enhance your eyes and complement the rest of your makeup look, but when your lid hasn’t been prepped, your eyeshadow look can end up looking dull, faded, and can also slip or crease.

 Priming your eyes, therefore, (whether with an eyeshadow primer or base) can do absolute wonders for your makeup.
 It can make your eyeshadow look all the more vibrant and can also prevent your eye makeup from creasing.
-See it this way, your eye base is your canvas.
+See it this way, your eye are is your canvas.
 Just like your foundation, it sets the base layer of your eye makeup and allows you to build upon it for excellent results at the end.

-So going back to our question, should you use an eyeshadow base or a primer to achieve eyeshadow perfection?
+So, going back to our question, should you use an eyeshadow base or a primer to achieve eyeshadow perfection?
 What even are the differences between the two?
 Well, we’ve got you covered with all of the advice that you need to get to first base with your eye makeup.

 The Difference Between Eyeshadow Base Vs. Primer